farirpgs/fari-app/lib/srds/fate-core.md

 > - **NPCs:** Decide who the important people and locations are.
 > - **Skills and Stunts:** Decide what sorts of things characters in the setting are likely to want to do.

-## Character Creation: Make the PCs.
+## Character Creation Make The P Cs

 ### Setting Up Your Game